 3.2 Random webs

-Asymmetry in interaction strength, and number of interactions impact the relationship of QSS and food chain length (Figure 2).
+Asymmetry in interaction strength, and number of interactions impact the relationship of QSS and food chain length in random webs (Figure 4).
 As long as there is some degree of asymmetry in the interactions (10/-1, 5/-1, 1/-5, 1/-10), whether it leans toward the impact of the prey on the predator or vice versa, webs with longer chains on average are less likely to be stable at equilibrium (lower QSS).
-When the relative impacts are drawn from symmetrical distributions the negative relationship of QSS and trophic level disappeared, becoming approximately 0.
-Drawing from a symmetrical distribution (1/-1) that is equal in magnitude to the strength of density dependence (on average), however, an increase in maximum trophic level slightly increases quasi sign stability.
+When the relative impacts are drawn from symmetrical distributions the negative relationship of QSS and trophic level disappeared.
+Drawing from a symmetrical distribution (1/-1) that is equal in magnitude to the strength of density dependence, however, an increase in the longest trophic chain slightly increases quasi sign stability.
 Increasing the total number of interactions (connectance) always decreased stability with respect to any given maximum trophic position.

-Our results are not qualitatively different when quasi sign-stability is a function of mean or median trophic length
+3.3 Niche model webs

+There is a negative relationship between the longest food chain length and quasi sign-stability in for most of our simulated niche model webs (Figure 5).
+In webs with asymmetrical distributions there tends to be a negative trend that appears more consistently across different connectance levels when average interaction strength is lower.
+Asymmetrical webs with comparatively high interaction strength (e.g., 10/-5, 5/-10) the negative trend is not consistent across connectance levels.
+Drawing from a symmetrical distributions (10/-10, 5/-5) there was no clear trend between longest chain length and quasi sign-stability.
+Again, when density dependence was strong relative to the impacts of predation (1/-1) webs were consistently stable.

 4. Discussion

 Our results support the hypothesis that webs with more trophic levels are less likely to be stable.
-We argue that quasi sign-stability is a good predictor of the observed pattern of food chain lengths in nature (Figure 1).
+We argue that quasi sign-stability is a good predictor of the observed pattern of food chain lengths in nature.
 Food webs with fewer trophic levels have a larger range of parameter space (magnitudes of the elements of the Jacobian matrix) within which they exhibit stability; they have a greater buffer against perturbation due to environmental and demographic stochasticity.
 The ability to buffer against change has long-term consequences for the dynamics and structure of food webs observed in nature.
 Over time species participating in webs that are unstable will have a higher likelihood of going extinct, changing the structure of the web.
 In contrast webs that have a higher probability of being stable will likely persist, increasing the chances that they are observed in nature.

 Here we have demonstrated that quasi sign-stability declines with increasing number of trophic levels in food chains made more reticulate by omnivory and in webs, reinforcing the results of Pimm and Lawton (1977).
 We found that two- and three-level webs should be most prevalent, with four- and five-level webs less likely, while webs with chains greater than six levels should be rare.
 Thus, our predictions closely mirror reality, where most non-basal species occupy trophic positions between two and three, and very few occupy a position higher than five (Beaudoin et al., 2001; Vander Zanden et al., 1999).
+Furthermore, in most scenarios webs whose longest chain length was high were typically much less likely to be stable than webs with shorter chains.